frequently asked questions

 • Poop bags.

 Extendable leads, head halties, and Bungi leads are not permitted.
 We assess back or front attaching harnesses on a case-by-case basis.
-Please contact King’s K9 Dog Training to discuss your individual needs.
+Please email King’s K9 Dog Training to discuss your individual needs.
 If you are using these, we’d be happy to help recommend products for you.

 • Food – Bring plenty of yummy treats cut up into small pieces; we find that dogs will work best for soft treats such as: